 About the Challenge

-Since its inception in 2004, Ignite Louisville participants have worked on over 125 projects for area nonprofits to plan, execute and sustain new strategies for success.
+Since its inception in 2004, Ignite Louisville participants have worked on 160 projects for area nonprofits to plan, execute and sustain new strategies for success.

 In July 2013, the Ignite Louisville Challenge received a national award for “Excellence in Innovation” from the Association of Leadership Programs.

 - Results of the Spring 2022 Ignite Louisville Challenge projects

 - Results of the Fall 2021 Ignite Louisville Challenge projects

 - Results of the Spring 2021 Ignite Louisville Challenge projects

 - Results of the Spring 2020 Ignite Louisville Challenge projects

 Nonprofits, learn about partnering with an Ignite Louisville or Encore Louisville team